kvssea/MachineLearning/README.md

 # MachineLearning

-A collection of notebooks on machine learning I have written to provide intuition for futureu machine learning topics
+A collection of notebooks I have written for the basic intution of machine learning.
+More to come.